AlibabaCloudDocs/sddp/intl.en-US/User Guide/Grant access to data assets.md

         -   30 days
         -   90 days
         -   180 days
-        **Note:** You do not need to activate Log Service to archive audit logs that are generated by SDDP.
+        **Note:** You do not need to activate Log Service to archive audit logs that are generated by DSC.

 8. Click **OK**.

     **Note:** If the authorization fails, check whether the usernames and passwords are correct.

-    After the authorization is completed, SDDP scans authorized data assets for sensitive data.
+    After the authorization is complete, DSC scans authorized data assets for sensitive data.

     In the list of authorized data assets, you can modify the authorization configuration for a data asset or cancel the authorization for a data asset.
 When you modify the authorization configuration for a PolarDB database, you can modify only the username and password for accessing the database.
-After you cancel the authorization, SDDP no longer scans the database.
+After you cancel the authorization, DSC no longer scans the database.

-## Authorize SDDP to access Tablestore instances
+## Authorize DSC to access Tablestore instances

 OTS refers to Tablestore.

-1. Log on to the [SDDP console](https://yundun.console.aliyun.com/?p=sddp#/overview).
+1. Log on to the [DSC console](https://yundun.console.aliyun.com/?p=sddp#/overview).

 2. In the left-side navigation pane, choose **Data asset authorization** \> **Data asset authorization**.